proedgeconsultsng/alx-system_engineering-devops/0x00-shell_basics/README.md

 added a script to del a di
-added a new scipt to  change to previous dir added a new script to display more hidden files
+added a new scipt to  change to previous dir added a new script to display more hidden files added a new script to display the type of file